China launches crackdown on 'terrorist activities' after attack

 Pan Zhiping, a retired expert on Central Asia at Xinjiang's Academy of Social Science, said those behind the blast received training overseas from groups like the East Turkestan Islamic Movement (ETIM) and gained combat experience in Syria.

-"They are now definitely organised and these small organisations are very tight," Pan said.
-"If it's not possible to crack a small organisation, then I think this kind of thing will continue to happen."
+"They are now definitely organized and these small organizations are very tight," Pan said.
+"If it's not possible to crack a small organization, then I think this kind of thing will continue to happen."

 SPREADING "TERRORISM PROBLEM"